Japan, China leaders visit rival capitals in Ukraine war

-KYIV, Ukraine (AP) — Japanese Prime Minister Fumio Kishida began a surprise visit to Ukraine early Tuesday, hours after Chinese President Xi Jinping arriving in neighboring Russia for a three-day visit.
+KYIV, Ukraine (AP) — Japanese Prime Minister Fumio Kishida began a surprise visit to Ukraine early Tuesday, hours after Chinese President Xi Jinping arrived in neighboring Russia for a three-day visit.
 The dueling summits come as the longtime rivals are on diplomatic offensives.

 Kishida will meet President Volodymyr Zelenskyy in the Ukrainian capital.